massacresIV/PF1EE/docs/srd/classes/core/ranger/ranger.md

 Wild Empathy changed into a skill feat.
 Halved skill bonus and it tethered to class.
 Now uses Handle Animal instead of a Charisma-ability check.
 Feat redundancy added.
 :::

+## Combat Style Feat (Ex)
+At 2nd level, a ranger must select one combat style to pursue.

+The ranger’s expertise manifests in the form of bonus feats at 2nd, 6th, 10th, 14th, and 18th level.
+He can choose feats from his selected combat style, even if he does not have the normal prerequisites.

+The benefits of the ranger’s chosen style feats apply only when he wears light, medium, or no armor.
+He loses all benefits of his combat style feats when wearing heavy armor.
+Once a ranger selects a combat style, it cannot be changed.

 ## Endurance
 At 3rd level, a ranger gains Endurance as a bonus feat.
 If the ranger already has Endurance, he instead gains Diehard as a bonus feat.